coop152/obsidian-vaults/Year 3/Third Year Project/Idle Notes.md

 Location: filesel.tcl, Line 150 and 154
 Trying to open a file (Include Calendar, Link to Local File, etc.) makes ical freeze.
 This is because there is a loop that terminates when it reaches a filesystem path of "/", which cannot happen on Windows.
 Replacing "/" with "C:/" works, but is obviously not a very good solution.
 In fact, this entire file needs a once over to make it even slightly Windows compatible.
 Probably the only reason this custom file selector component exists is cause it was written for a version of Tcl/Tk so old that it didnt have a file selector built in. (investigate tk_getOpenFile and similar functions, which opens a native file picker dialogue.)

-Location: main.C, Line 54
+~~Location: main.C, Line 54
 The program runs in a minimal text mode if it doesn't think you have an X server running.
 That is, if you don't have a `DISPLAY` env var defined or if you don't use the `-display` flag.
-Cause this clearly doesn't make sense on Windows, invert this check; assume graphical mode, and add a new cmdline argument for text mode.
+Cause this clearly doesn't make sense on Windows, invert this check; assume graphical mode, and add a new cmdline argument for text mode.~~ **SOLVED**

-Location: Somewhere in the toolchain
+~~Location: Somewhere in the toolchain
 Currently, the generated makefile makes an exe with the console application flag set, so it opens a console window when ical is run.
-Cygwin will set the GUI application flag if you pass `-mwindows` when compiling the final .exe, and just editing the Makefile works; now to figure out how to make `./configure` produce that.
+Cygwin will set the GUI application flag if you pass `-mwindows` when compiling the final .exe, and just editing the Makefile works; now to figure out how to make `./configure` produce that.~~ **SOLVED**